CleverCloud/doc.clever-cloud.com/commons/clever-tools/create.md

     # Create your addon and link it to your application with --link
     clever addon create <provider-name> <addon-name> --link

-    # Create an addon for an organisation
+    # Create an addon for an organization
     clever addon create <provider-name> <addon-name> --link --org <org-name>

 ### Choosing provider's plan and region